mlc-ai/blog/_posts/2023-05-01-bringing-accelerated-llm-to-consumer-hardware.md

 The resolution of this quandary is poised to significantly the attainability and pervasiveness of AI-powered devices.

-While speculation at this point is undoubtedly challenging, it remains intriguing to ponder the various possible futures that may unfold.
-Consider, for instance, the famous quote predating the PC era, which asserted that a mere half dozen large computers hidden in research laboratories would be sufficient to satisfy all of the country's computational needs.
-Today, we know this prediction to be vastly erroneous.
-Thus, it is both prudent and exhilarating to contemplate the possibilities and unforeseen advancements that the future may hold.

 While speculation at this point is undoubtedly challenging, it is nonetheless intriguing to contemplate the various possibilities.
 Drawing inspiration from the pre-PC era, recall the famous prediction that a mere six large computers hidden in research laboratories would suffice to meet the country's computational requirements, which as we now know, was vastly incorrect.
+Thus, it is both prudent and exhilarating to contemplate the possibilities and unforeseen advancements that the future may hold.
-Nevertheless, we can generalize from this data point and postulate that the likelihood of large language models (LLMs) migrating to consumer devices is not negligible.
-It is conceivable that LLMs will collaborate with servers and the cloud to shape the future AI ecosystem.
+Nevertheless, generalize from this data point, we may postulate the likelihood of LLMs migrating to consumer devices, and potentially shape the future AI ecosystem.

 ## Possible Futures of LLMs on Consumer Devices